tabler/tabler/README.md

 ## Build locally

+You need to have `npm` and `bundler` installed.

-1. From the root `/tabler` directory, run `npm run start` in the command line.
+1. From the root `/tabler` directory, run installation in the command line:
+  - `npm install`
+  - `bundler install`
+2. Then execute `npm run start-plugins` to start up the application stack.
-2. Open [http://localhost:3000](http://localhost:3000) in your browser, and voilà.
+3. Open [http://localhost:3000](http://localhost:3000) in your browser, and voilà.
-3. Any change in the `/src` directory will build the application and refresh the page.
+4. Any change in the `/src` directory will build the application and refresh the page.

 **Note**:
 Run `npm run build` for reforms a one off build application without refresh.